JoinColony/colonyJS/packages/sdk/README.md

 // NOTE: Make sure MetaMask is connected to Gnosis chain (see https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) const provider = new providers.Web3Provider(window.ethereum);

-// Get the Colony's XDAI funding in the ROOT pot (id 1) const start = async () => {
+// Get the MetaColony's CLNY funding in the root team (id 1) const start = async () => {
   // This will try to connect the page to MetaMask await provider.send('eth_requestAccounts', []);